awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 1. Choose **Actions**, **Register**\.

 1. Select two subnets that are not from the same Availability Zone\.
+**Note**
+When you register an AD Connector with WorkSpaces, WorkSpaces checks whether the AD Connector subnets are in supported Availability Zones\.
+If the directory subnets are in supported Availability Zones, WorkSpaces uses those subnets\.
+Otherwise, WorkSpaces uses other subnets \(which are in the supported Availability Zones\) from the virtual private cloud \(VPC\) and then proceeds with registration\.

 1. For **Enable Self Service Permissions**, choose **Yes** to enable your users to rebuild their WorkSpaces, change volume size, compute type and running mode\.
 Enabling may impact how much you pay for Amazon WorkSpaces\.
 Choose **No** otherwise\.